-Every Weekend and 2-2-3 Custody Schedules
+Every Weekend vs. 2-2-3 Schedule in Custody

 Another 50/50 parenting time arrangement is the every weekend rotation.
 In this model, children live with one parent on weekdays then live with their other parent on weekends.
 The time that a child spends at school is not counted as parenting time, so this arrangement is crafted to allow equal one-on-one time between parents and their children.